hpretl/tt06-tempsens-ng/docs/info.md

 ## How to test

 Simply turn it on, and see the result.
+IO usage documented in the info.yml.

 ## External hardware

-None needed.
+Requires a logic analyzer or similar to inspect digital outputs.